aimee-mcneil-melville/ToDo-Full-Stack/README.md

 npm install
 ```

-The last command installs a bunch of stuff that you'll need to make the exercise work correctly.
+The last command installs external dependencies used by the exercise.

 ## The first test